ASAGlab/MOI--An-integrated-solution-for-omics-analyses/docs/usage_proteins.md

 Now,is time to perform differential expression analysis.
 We provide three different algorithms for that, which we describe below.

 ### Note
-> You need to specify which algorithm you are going to use in proteins.config
+> You need to specify which algorithm you are going to use in params_proteins.yml

 ```bash
 params{